GarethW1994/registration_number_webapp/README.md

 The dependencies that I used on the application is body-parser, express, express-flash, express-handlebars, express-session and mongoose.
 This is where you can find and read more about each packages, https://www.npmjs.com.

 - BodyParser is responsible for parsing request bodies in a middleware before your handlers.
-This is how you install body-parser:
+This is how you install body-parser.

 - Express is a web framework for node.